-- Develop skills in data management and data analysis.
+- Developing skills in data management and analysis using standard statistical software packages.

-- Become an effective member of a research team.
+- Learning to operate as an effective member of a research team.

-Following this program, Fellows will have abundant opportunities to join faculty-led research projects as paid research assistants.
-Completion of this training will also facilitate Fellows’ transition to related graduate study programs or professions in social science and policy.
+We expect that completion of this training will facilitate Fellows’ transition to related graduate study programs or professions in social science and policy.

-- Selected Fellows are expected to commit to entire 8-week, full-time (35 hours/week) training program.
+- Selected Fellows are expected to commit to the entire 8-week, residential, full-time (35 hours/week) training program.

-- The program is open to Brown undergraduate students in their freshman, sophomore, or junior years.
+- The program is open to Brown undergraduate students who are currently in their freshman, sophomore, or junior year.

 - Undergraduates from all concentrations and backgrounds are welcome to apply.

-Note: Housing is NOT provided by this fellowship but Fellows are eligible for affordable, summer housing via Brown Residence Life.
+Fellows will be provided a $4,200.00 stipend.
+Note: Housing is NOT provided by this fellowship but Fellows are normally eligible for affordable, summer housing via Brown Residence Life.
 For details/To apply, see here: https://www.brown.edu/academics/summer-session/campus-life.php or contact firstname.lastname@example.org

 How to Apply:

-The Annenberg Institute aims to build diverse, inclusive and supportive cohorts.
+The Undergraduate Research Fellowship Program for Social Science and Public Policy is committed to fostering a dynamic, diverse, and supportive intellectual community.
 Students from underrepresented groups and students from diverse backgrounds are strongly encouraged to apply.